-Equality/Divorcity implications Yes Equality/Diversity implications: Please see the attached Equalities Impact Assessment.
+Equality/Diversity implications: Yes Please see the attached Equalities Impact Assessment.
 Considered by Monitoring Officer: Yes The proposals have been drawn up in the context of unprecedented cuts in local authority expenditure and the Courts have held that decisions on the allocations of scarce public funding are primarily for democratically elected bodies.
-It is important that decisions on library provision are carefully considered in the context of consultation and its outcome; the duty to provide a "comprehensive and efficient" library service and with due regard to the Council's equalities duty.
-Wards Affected: All but primarily Radcliffe East, St Mary's, Unsworth and Pilkington Park.
-Scrutiny Interest: Overview and Scrutiny this stage.
+It is important that decisions on library provision are carefully considered in the context of consultation and its outcome; the duty to provide a "comprehensive and efficient" library service and with due regard to the Wards Affected: Council's equalities duty.
+All but primarily Radcliffe East, St Mary's, Unsworth and Pilkington Park.
+Scrutiny Interest: Overview and Scrutiny